Products of curves as ball quotients: Abstract

 \section{Abstract}

 For any $g_1, g_2 \ge 0$, this paper shows that there is a cocompact lattice $\Gam < \PU(2,1)$ such that the ball quotient $\Gam \bs \bbB^2$ is birational to a product $C_1 \times C_2$ of smooth projective curves $C_j$ of genus $g_j$.
 The only prior examples were $\bbP^1 \times \bbP^1$, due to Deligne--Mostow and rediscovered by many others, and a lesser-known product of elliptic curves whose existence follows from work of Hirzebruch.
 Combined with related new examples, this answers the rational variant of a question of Gromov in the positive for surfaces of Kodaira dimension $\kappa \le 0$, namely that they admit deformations $V^\prime$ such that there is a compact ball quotient $\Gam \bs \bbB^2$ with a rational map $\Gam \bs \bbB^2 \dashrightarrow V^\prime$.
 Often the proof gives the stronger conclusion that $V^\prime$ is birational to a ball quotient orbifold.
-All examples are shown to be arithmetic, and even arithmeticity of Hirzebruch's example appears to be new.
+It also follows that every simply connected $4$-manifold is dominated by a complex hyperbolic manifold.
+All examples considered in this paper are shown to be arithmetic, and even arithmeticity of Hirzebruch's example appears to be new.